 - CSA Mechanical and Transportation Engineering Abstracts

-Check under Engineering and Technology, and other subject areas for other engineering fields.
-In most cases, you will have access to the abstract, a summary of the article’s content, and can decide whether or not the article is relevant to your work there.
+When you find an article of interest, in most cases, you will have access to the abstract, a summary of the article’s content, and can decide whether or not the article is relevant to your work there.
 In many cases, you will have access to the entire article online, in .pdf format.
-Some journals and older publications may not be accessible online; for these, you”ll have to search the periodical section of the library for the hard copies of the journals.
-Older journals issues are usually bound together into one hardcopy volume per year.
+Some journals and older publications may not be accessible online; for these, you’ll have to search the periodical section of the library for the hard copies of the journals.
+Older journal issues are usually bound together into one hardcopy volume per year.

 - Motivation or Problem: What is the motivation for the work, or what problem does it address?
 There are often two levels of problems, what Griswold calls the “people problem” – for example, slow synchronization between computers and PDAs – and the “technical problem” – the method used for synchronizing information between PDAs and computers (reads and checks all records first, the overwrites every item).